salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Poker Planing.md

 - The group briefly debates the arguments
 - A new round of estimation is made (steps 4 and 5 above).
 - Continue until consensus has been reached and the moderator records the estimate.
+- Repeat for all stories.

+## Why poker planing?
+- Fosters collaboration by engaging entire team
+- Creates consensus estimate rather than having a single person driving the estimate
+- Exposes issues early through discussion of each user story